 Kindergarten opened up a whole new expression of art for me-CRAFTS!
 In middle school, my art teacher recognized my art talent.
 She helped me prepare an art portfolio to present to the panel at the High School of Art & Design, in NYC.
-A twenty minute, live model drawing test was given as well as a thirty minute playground drawing test.
-Oh Yes, I got accepted!
+A twenty-minute, live model drawing test was given as well as a thirty-minute playground drawing test.
+Oh Yes, I was accepted!

 My crayon art at age 12.